LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 ## Requirements

-The programs used in this tutorial are listed in [the later section](#programs-used-in-this-exercise).
+The programs used in this tutorial are listed [below](#programs-used-in-this-exercise).
 In case you have not done it yet, please follow the installation instructions [here]() before moving on.